rosflight/rosflight_docs/docs/rosflight/user-guide/parameter-configuration.md

 ### Backing Up and Loading Parameters from File

-It is good practice to backup your parameter configuration in case you have to re-flash your firmware or you want to share configurations between vehicles.
+It is good practice to back up your parameter configuration in case you have to re-flash your firmware or you want to share configurations between vehicles.
 We can do this via the `param_save_to_file` and `param_load_from_file` services.

 First, let's back up our current parameter configuration:

 ```
-rosservice call /param_save_to_file ~/parameters.yml
+ros2 service call /param_save_to_file rosflight_msgs/srv/ParamFile "{filename: "~/parameters.yaml"}"
 ```

 Parameters are saved in YAML format.
 You must also specify the absolute file name of where you would like your parameters to be saved.
 The current active set of parameters will be saved, regardless of what is saved in non-volatile memory on the flight controller.

 Now, let's say we want to re-load this parameter file
 ```
-rosservice call /param_load_from_file ~/parameters.yml
+ros2 service call /param_load_from_file rosflight_msgs/srv/ParamFile "{filename: "~/parameters.yml"}"
 ```
 Again, you must specify the absolute file name of the file to be loaded.